 Disadvantages of ASP

-i.
-Poor Reusability – ASP pages are interpreted and executed on the Web server, line-by-line, from top to bottom.
+- Poor Re-usability – ASP pages are interpreted and executed on the Web server, line-by-line, from top to bottom.
 Each page is therefore written in a sequential manner to meet specific objectives, which makes it difficult to re-use the page in another ASP application.

-ASP.NET attempts to overcome these drawbacks and make web applications easy and efficient
+ASP.NET attempts to overcome these drawbacks and makes the web applications easy and efficient

 Advantages of ASP.NET

 - Support for .NET Framework – ASP.NET is a part of the .NET Framework.
 The .NET Framework provides almost 13,000 classes that can be used in ASP.NET pages.

 - Support for programming languages.